How To Finish The Interior Of A dollhouse!

 REMOVING WALLPAPER & CARPET:

-Use a plastic scraper to peel away as much as possible.
-Soak a kitchen sponge in very hot water and hold the sponge against the wallpaper until thoroughly soaked through.
+Soak a kitchen sponge in very hot water and hold the sponge against the wallpaper until thoroughly saturated.
 Let the water soak in for several minutes to loosen the wallpaper, then use the scraper to remove.
 The wetter the wallpaper, the easier it is to remove.
 Hot water is more effective than warm water!
 When all visible wallpaper residue has been removed, use a clean sponge soaked in hot water to rub away all vestiges of wallpaper paste until the painted surface is smooth.
 If necessary, use a medium-fine grit sanding block then sponge down the wall until all residue, sanding grit and dust is removed.
 Sandpaper is not recommended!

 ©Copyright 2015 Crown Jewel Miniatures.
 All rights reserved.